Top local movers for Lubbock to Wichita moves

 - Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Wichita without delay.
 You can select your official move date when completing the form.
 Start the process here.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
-Released Value Protection is the most economical option because it doesnโt cost anything.
+- Moving company insurance: State laws differ on mover insurance.
+Released Value Protection is the most economical option because it doesn’t cost anything.
 It is offered by movers at no additional charge, but the protection is minimal.
 Under this option, the mover is responsible for no more than 60 cents per pound per article.
 For example, if your mover lost or damaged a 50 inch TV weighing 25 pounds, you would only receive $15 (60 cents x 25 pounds).
-If you need for the full value of your items to be covered, please consult with the moving company you're hiring for other options or a third-party insurance provider.
+If you need for the full value of your items to be covered, please consult with the moving company you’re hiring for other options or a third-party insurance provider.

 Where to live in Wichita